goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # ConfigRefs

-You can use `configRefs` property to utilize multiple [project configs](../project/project-configs.md) in your task.
+You can use `configRefs` property to use many [project configs](../project/project-configs.md) in your task.

 ```yaml